Learning Space Partitions for Path Planning: for Path Planning

-We can find a latent representation for $\vx$ by mapping the space $\Omega$ to and from a latent space $\Phi_h$, using an encoder $h$ and decoder $h^{-1}$. $h$ could be a principal component analysis (PCA)~\cite{wold1987principal}, a random network encoding~\cite{ulyanov2018deep}, or a reversible flow~\cite{dinh2016density}, depending on the environment's particular $\Omega$ and state/action structure.
-While some latent representations can be fixed by specifying the inductive bias (e.g., random network encoding), others can be learned from data, optimizing reconstruction loss:

-where $w(\vx)$ is a weighting function emphasizing trajectories with high cumulative reward $f(\vx)$.
-In this case, $h$ and $h^{-1}$ may be fine-tuned using each new $(\vx, f(\vx))$ pair when \ours{} proposes and queries a new trajectory $\vx$, or they may be pre-trained using a set of unlabeled $\vx$ with $w(\vx) \equiv 1$.

-Additionally, \ours{} can leverage a second latent space $\Phi_s$ with a second encoder $s$ for the \textit{partition} space.
-That is, we disentangle the \textit{sampling} space $\Phi_h$ from which we sample new candidate trajectories, from the \textit{partition} space $\Phi_s$ on which we construct the search space partition.
+\ours{} leverages a latent space $\Phi_s$ for the \textit{partition} space, by passing $\Omega$ through some encoder $s$.
+That is, we disentangle the \textit{sampling} space $\Omega$ from which we sample new candidate trajectories, from the \textit{partition} space $\Phi_s$ on which we construct the search space partition.
 Critically, we do not need $s^{-1}$: we never decode from $\Phi_s$ back to $\Omega$.
-Thus $s$ can dramatically reduce the dimension of the partition space, which may improve regularization due to the small number of samples, without suffering large reconstruction loss.
-Although $s$ will be fixed rather than learned in this case, one may e.g., choose $s(\vx)$ to be a periodic snapshot of the state.
-Once the partition has been constructed on $\Phi_s$, and we select a leaf region to propose from, we sample new $\vx$ from $\Phi_h$ as before.
+Thus $s$ can dramatically reduce the dimension of the partition space, which may improve regularization due to the small number of samples, without suffering large reconstruction loss. $s$ will be fixed rather than learned in this case.
+Once the partition has been constructed on $\Phi_s$, and we select a leaf region to propose from, we sample new $\vx$ from $\Omega$ as before.\footnote{Specifically, we initialize the inner solver (CMA-ES in our experiments) using the pre-existing samples corresponding to the selected leaf region in $\Phi_s$, and then propose new samples using that initialization.}